upgini/upgini/README.md

 enricher.fit(X, y)
 ```

-### Turn off removing of target outliers
+### Turn off removal of target outliers
-Upgini detect rows with target outlier for regression tasks.
-By default such rows are dropped on metrics calculation.
-To turn off removing of target outlier rows use parameter `remove_outliers_calc_metrics=False` in fit, fit_transform or calculate_metrics methods:
+Upgini detects rows with target outliers for regression tasks.
+By default such rows are dropped during metrics calculation.
+To turn off the removal of target‑outlier rows, use the `remove_outliers_calc_metrics=False` parameter in the fit, fit_transform, or calculate_metrics methods:

 ```python
 enricher = FeaturesEnricher(